GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ### Strategies

 Gluu Passport is built upon the popular authentication middleware [Passport.js](http://www.passportjs.org/), which supports plugins (AKA "*Strategies*") that allow integration of identity providers easily.
-There are hundreds of strategies available in [npm](https://www.npmjs.com/) (the Node.js Package Registry).
-You can integrate any strategy as long as it is under the OAuth umbrella.
+There are hundreds of strategies available in the Node.js Package Registry: [npm](https://www.npmjs.com/).
+Any OAuth strategy can be supported.

 ## Passport configuration